top of page

 We had a great time doing science together, and we thank their contributions to the group!

-And our USYD undergraduate researchers:
+And our USYD Undergraduate researchers:

 Rose Haran (2025; Med.
 Chem. and Med.
 Sci.)